On an elastic model arising from volcanology: an analysis of the direct and inverse problem: The Direct Problem

 Additionally, we impose some a priori information on the size of the cavity and its distance from the boundary of the half-space.
 In particular, denoting with $\text{diam}(A)$ the diameter of a set $A$, we require

-where we can assume that, without loss of generality, the constant $D_0>1$.
+where, without loss of generality, we can assume that the constant $D_0>1$.

-\begin{remark} From here on, for simplicity of reading, we omit the dependence of some constants on the Lam\'e coefficients $\lambda$ and $\mu$, on the parameters $r_0, E_0, D_0$ related to the a priori information on the cavity $C$ and on $s_0$ connected with the domain on the boundary of the half-space where the measurement are provided. \end{remark}
+\begin{remark} From here on, for simplicity of reading, we omit the dependence of some constants on the Lam\'e coefficients $\lambda$ and $\mu$, on the parameters $r_0, E_0, D_0$ related to the a priori information on the cavity $C$ and on $s_0$ {which represents the radius of the circle where the measurements are collected.
+For its definition see Section 4.} \end{remark}

 We highlight that, since we are in the half-space, namely an unbounded domain with unbounded boundary, the study of the well-posedness of the direct problem \eqref{direct pb} can be done either imposing some decay conditions at infinity for the function $\bm{u}$ and $\nabla \bm{u}$ (see for example \cite{Aspri-Beretta-Mascia}) or setting the analysis in a suitable weighted Sobolev space.
 We choose this second strategy.
-So we recall the definition of the weighted Sobolev space for domains of type $\mathbb{R}^3_-\setminus C$.
-To do that, we denote the space of the indefinitely differentiable functions with compact support in $\mathbb{R}^3_-\setminus C$ by $\mathcal{D}(\mathbb{R}^3_-\setminus C)$ and with $\mathcal{D}'(\mathbb{R}^3_-\setminus C)$ its dual space, that is the space of distributions. \begin{definition}[Weighted Sobolev space] Given the function
+So we recall the definition of the weighted Sobolev space for domains of type $\mathbb{R}^3_-\setminus \overline{C}$.
+To do that, we denote the space of the indefinitely differentiable functions with compact support in ${\mathbb{R}}^3_-\setminus \overline{C}$ by $\mathcal{D}({\mathbb{R}}^3_-\setminus \overline{C})$ and with $\mathcal{D}'(\mathbb{R}^3_-\setminus \overline{C})$ its dual space, that is the space of distributions. \begin{definition}[Weighted Sobolev space] Given the function

 we define

 \end{definition} This weighted Sobolev space is a reflexive Banach space, see for example \cite{Amrouche-Bonzom} and references therein, equipped with its natural norm